ellington-project/ellington/README.md

   - Audio file discovery through `stdin`

 **0.2.0**:
+  - Stream output/input for libraries (i.e. writing a library to stdout, reading one from stdin - this should allow us to pipe libraries between ellington commands)
+  - Comment appending (i.e. programmatically marking tracks as wanting to have bpm information written to them)

+**0.2.1**:
+  - Comment "cleaning" for mp3 files (finding mp3 files with multiple comments, and merging/cleaning them.)

+**0.3.0**:
   - Integration of static `ffmpeg` libraries instead of system calls
   - Integration of all dependencies in `cargo.toml`
   - Standalone binary, without dynamic dependencies (including external programs)

+**0.4.0**
+ - Parallel bpm analysis

 **1.0.0**:
   - Stable release of *Ellington*.